browserengineering/book/book/preface.md

 topics; those chapters are longer and have more code.
 The final browser weighs in at about 3000 lines.

-Your web browser[^yours-ours] will "work" at every step of the way, and every chapter will build upon the last.[^jrwilcox-idea] That way, you will also practice growing and improving complex software.
+Your browser[^yours-ours] will "work" at every step of the way, and every chapter will build upon the last.[^jrwilcox-idea] That way, you will also practice growing and improving complex software.
 If you feel particularly interested in some component, please do flesh it out,